My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 - Go to System Settings → General → Transfer or Reset → Erase All Content and Settings.

-- Enter your Apple ID password to sign out of iCloud.
+- Enter Apple ID password to sign out of iCloud.

 - Confirm the erase (takes ~10 minutes).